 Cash Generator is a pawnbroker that has over 200 stores across the UK.
 But do they provide good value for their customers?

-Everybody loves a bargain, and we can’t always afford to pay full price or up-front.
-So I try to keep my eye open for stores that offer the best bargains.
+Unfortunately, it seems that more and more of us are getting into debt.
+This means that it’s becoming more important for us to find a bargain.
+And paying up-front isn’t always possible, so sometimes it’s helpful to find a store that offers a flexible payment plan.
+So I try to keep my eye open for stores that offer decent value.
 After my not so glamorous review of BrightHouse, I decided to take a look at another major chain – Cash Generator to see if their products were more fairly priced.

 Why choose Cash Generator?

 Opening their first store in Bolton in 1994, Cash Generator grew quickly in popularity which soon saw them opening stores across the UK.
 In 2011 alone, they managed to open 29 new franchise store and by May 2015, they had proved so successful, they opened their 223rd store.